We hope you have had a happy and safe Christmas and New Year.

-Happy New Year to all of our followers!
-We hope you have had a great Christmas.
 With any festive period, there is always the opportunity to indulge for us as well as our pets.
-Whilst this is very much enjoyed at the time, it can leave us all needing to get back into shape as the New Year comes around.
-We thought we’d help with some top tips to help the resolutions get started for your dogs, cats and small animals!
+Whilst this is very much enjoyed at the time, it can leave us all needing to get back into shape.
+So we thought we’d help with some top tips to help the resolutions get started for your dogs, cats and small animals!

 Whilst monitoring weight changes in your pet is helpful, there is so much breed variation that ideal breed weights don’t really give an accurate target weight for your pet.
 Body condition scoring can be much more useful for tracking your pet’s weight changes and their appearance.
 The main idea is to assess your pet in some key areas – mainly fat cover over their hips, ribs and spines and their appearance of their waist.
 Often body condition scoring requires a visual and hands on inspection.
 Body condition score or BCS is measured on a scale of 1 being very thin to 5 being obese.
 We’ve included some body condition score charts at the end of the blog for you to have a look at.

 With any weight reduction plan, it is important to take your time.
 We would first recommend a trip to your vets so they can ensure your pet has no underlying health conditions or reasons why they may gain weight in the first place.
 Conditions such as underactive thyroid or Cushings disease in dogs can lead to weight gain and are worth ruling out.
 Once your vet has ruled out any underlying conditions, they will be able to assess whether your pet is able to manage the exercise suggested to help them lose weight.